PulseWaves/Specification/specification.rst

   The pulse direction vector that the laser pulse travels in one sampling unit away from the origin (e.g. towards the ground in an airborne survey).
 Ihis vector is scaled to the length of units in the chosen world coordinate system (e.g. meters for UTM, decimal degrees for long/lat, feet for US stateplane reference systems).

 First Returning Sample:
-  The duration in sampling units from the anchor point to the first recorded waveform sample.
+  The distance in sampling units from the anchor point to the first recorded waveform sample.
 Together with the anchor point and the pulse direction vector, this value allows computing the x/y/z world coordinates of the first sample that was recorded for the returning waveform of this pulse:

   x_{first} = x_{anchor} + first_returning_sample \* dx